-Merck and AstraZeneca’s decisions, reflects broader industry exodus as drugmakers cite government undervaluation, lack of competitive environment and prioritise US investment.
+Merck and AstraZeneca’s decisions reflect a broader industry exodus as drugmakers cite government undervaluation, lack of competitive environment and prioritise US investment.

 The UK is not internationally competitive